codeforamerica/ohana-api-dev-box/README.md

     host $ ls
     README.md   Vagrantfile puppet
-    host $ git clone git@github.com:<your username>/ohana-api.git

-Alternately, if you run into permission errors on a Windows machine, use

     host $ git clone https://github.com/<your username>/ohana-api.git

 Vagrant mounts that directory as _/vagrant_ within the virtual machine: